anexia-it/anexia-monitoring-zf2/README.md

 }
 ```

-#### Live monitoring
+### Live monitoring

 This endpoint can be used to verify if the application is alive and working correctly.
 It checks if the database
-connection is working and makes a query for users.
-It allows to register custom check by using hooks.
+connection is working.
+It allows to register custom checks by using hooks.

 **URL:** `/anxapi/v1/up/?access_token=custom_access_token`

-**Success**
 Response headers:
 ```
 Status Code: 200 OK